DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

 | `SampleRate` | Double          | Sample rate, between `0` (no sample) and `1` (all datapoints are dropped), to apply to this particular metric.
 See the [Sample Rate section](#sample-rates) to learn more. |
 | `Tags`       | List of Strings | List of Tags to apply to this particular metric.
 See the [Metrics Tagging](#metrics-tagging) section to learn more.                                                        |

-Find below short code snippets depending of your language that you can run to emit a TIMER metric type-stored as GAUGE and RATE metric types-into Datadog.
+Find below short code snippets depending on your language that you can run to emit a TIMER metric type-stored as GAUGE and RATE metric types-into Datadog.
 Learn more about the [HISTOGRAM type in the metric types documentation][7].

 {{< tabs >}}
 {{% tab "Python" %}}